danieldelcore/trousers/README.md

         background-color: blue;
     `
         // A modifier for primary buttons.
-Note that the `cascade` will handle the color .modifier(props => props.primary)`
+Note that the `cascade` will handle the color .modifier('primary', props => props.primary)`
         background-color: red;
     `
-        // Second modifier that will override the prior background-color rules .modifier(props => props.disabled)`
+        // Second modifier that will override the prior background-color rules .modifier('disabled', props => props.disabled)`
         background-color: grey;
     `;
 ```

-Notice that you can localise the logic for a particular state in one place, which makes it more obvious to see which conditions will need to be met before a particular style set is applied.

-Under the hood, Trousers will generate a hash, mount styles to the `<head>` of the page and return a human-readable class name.
-Then on, we are simply dealing with class names.
+Notice that you can localise the logic for a particular state to one place, which makes it more obvious to see which conditions will need to be met before a particular style set is applied.
+Under the hood Trousers will generate a hash, mount styles to the `<head>` of the page and return a human-readable class name.
+Then on, we are simply toggling class names on and off as the props/state changes.

 ### Enter Hooks